AlfaBetaBeta/Association-Rules/README.md

 ## Scope and definitions

-The present study constitutes, in essence, an association rule analysis (ARA) performed on a synthetic sample of 'historical' data.
+The present study constitutes, in essence, an association rule analysis (ARA) performed on a synthetic sample of 'historical' data (`Training_courses_2019.xlsx`).
 This sample dataset comprises 349 entries (tickets) in tabular format, describing enrolment by ticket on each of the 18 courses currently offered in as many columns via a binary indicator (`0` = not enrolled, `1` = enrolled).

 The notation followed for any rule throughout the study is {**A**} => {**C**}, whereby **A** and **C** stand for *antecedent* and *consequent*, respectively.
 A rule is meant to be conceptually understood as *‘if {**A**} then {**C**}’* of probabilistic rather than logical nature.
 Although in general **A** and **C** may constitute itemsets (sets of courses) of arbitrary size within the boundaries of the available items, it is decided here to restrict the ARA to single consequents and limit the size of **A** for convenience, i.e. rules of the type *‘if {up to five courses} then {one course}’*.